iamantony/iamantony.github.io/_draft/my_dev_machine.md

     usermod -aG sudo user_name
 ```

-If your VOS is **Ubuntu**, then you already have *sudo* package.
+If your GOS is **Ubuntu**, then you already have *sudo* package.

-Update and upgrade your VOS and install basic software:
+Update and upgrade your GOS and install basic software:
 ``` bash
     sudo apt-get update
     sudo apt-get upgrade